I’m writing this column with a big sigh of relief. My husband, Brian Holtzhafer, was elected to his second term on .

 He is a husband, a father and a son.
 He is not the President of the United States, nor does he want to be.
-It’s been difficult to hear the negativity that has surrounded this latest election – on both sides.
+It’s been difficult to hear the – on both sides.

 For me, being a councilman’s wife isn’t about the politics.
 It’s about supporting the man I love in what he sees as his way of giving back.
 He could have chosen to volunteer at church or become a "Big Brother."
 Instead, he chose this as his form of community service.